XOR gate: Optimized pass-gate-logic wiring

+XOR with AND and NOR

+Replacing the second NOR with a normal OR gate will create an XNOR gate.

 Alternatives

 If a specific type of gate is not available, a circuit that implements the same function can be constructed from other available gates.
 A circuit implementing an XOR function can be trivially constructed from an XNOR gate followed by a NOT gate.
 If we consider the expression $(A \cdot \overline{B}) + (\overline{A} \cdot B)$, we can construct an XOR gate circuit directly using AND, OR and NOT gates.
 However, this approach requires five gates of three different kinds.